Hope and Healing International

 Finances

-Administrative costs are 4% of revenues (less investment income), and fundraising costs are 25.5% of cash donations.
-This results in total overhead spending of 29%.
-For every dollar donated, 71 cents go to the cause.
-This is within Ci’s reasonable range for overhead spending.
+Administrative costs are 4% of revenues (less investment income) and fundraising costs are 33% of donations.
+This results in total overhead spending of 37% which is outside of Ci’s reasonable range for overhead spending.

-Charity Intelligence has sent this update to Hope and Healing International for review.
+This charity report is an update that has been sent to Hope and Healing International for review.
 Changes and edits may be forthcoming.

 Financial Review